RedTurtle/collective.portaltabs/README.txt

 Upload directly an "actions.xml" file
 =====================================

-If you have defined your anc portal tabs using a *Generic Setup* profile, you can upload your ``actions.xml`` (or compatible file) file directly in the manage form.
+If you have defined your own portal tabs using a *Generic Setup* profile, you can upload your ``actions.xml`` (or compatible file) file directly in the manage form.

 Plone is an helephant, remember all
 -----------------------------------

-Please, remember that if you used an ``actions.xml`` in one of your product, Plone will remember all action you have loaded, and changes done manually later will be reverted if you reinstall it.
+Please, remember that if you used an ``actions.xml`` in one of your product, Plone will remember all action you have loaded, and changes done manually later will be reverted if you reinstall the product.

 To make Plone stopping remember about those actions, you need to: